forxer/generic-term-translations-for-laravel/README.md

     'something' => e($post->title),
 ]);
 ```

-### Masculine and feminine forms
+### Feminine and masculine gender

-Some languages distinguish the masculine and feminine forms, for the same term the key for the feminine will then be suffixed by `_fem` ; for example:
+Some languages distinguish between feminine and masculine genders, for the same term the feminine key will then be suffixed by `_fem`.
+For example:

 In English we use "all", while in French we use "toutes" in the feminine and "tous" in the masculine (see it on [Google Translate](https://translate.google.fr/?sl=en&tl=fr&text=all&op=translate)).